kailash360/e-market/README.md

 - ### Finances
     Sellers can see the total sales that they have made, and the total orders that they have received.

-    Customers can see the total number of orders that they have made till date, and also the number of coins that they have.
+    Customers can see the total number of orders that they have made till date, and also the number of supercoins that they have.
 For every purchase above Rs.500, a supercoin is given to the user.

     *Finances cannot be edited by a user.
 It is strictly synchronized with the database.*